rseidl25/cse15l-lab-reports/lab-report-2.md

 #### Written by: Ryan Seidl *(Wed.
 3pm, B260)*
 ---
 ## *Part 1:* StringServer
-For this part, I wrote a web server program **StringServer** that displays a list of strings that the user is able to add through URL requests. **StringServer** uses the prewritten **Server.java** file from Lab 2 in order to be hosted as a web server.
+For this part, I wrote a web server program called **StringServer** that displays a list of strings that the user is able to add through URL requests. **StringServer** uses the prewritten **Server.java** file from Lab 2 in order to host a web server.

 Below is the code for the **StringServer** program: